 I deal with this question all the time from people who want to purchase a property and then find that there are no plans for additions or alterations.

 By law the seller has to provide approved plans for what exists.
-It’s important to make sure that the plans have a council stamp on, similar to the image above and then to go through them on site to make sure what is approved is what is built.
+It’s important to make sure that the plans have a council stamp on, similar to the image adjacent, and then to go through them on site to make sure that what is approved is what is built.
 Often plans are provided but they are either not approved or do not represent what exists.

-WHAT’S THE BIG DEAL??
+WHAT’S THE BIG DEAL???

 SO WHAT THEN?